 Designed with its visitors’ and travel partners’ needs at the very forefront, the site is a nimble tool that can scale and flex according to business needs.

-Built on the Drupal CMS platform, the site provides an extensible information architecture and administrative interface that supports the editorial needs of Visit California.
-Editors from different regions can translate existing content into their own language, modify its structural make-up based on local requirements, and embed social media content by reference.
+Built on the Drupal CMS platform, the site provides an extendable information architecture and administrative interface that supports the editorial needs of Visit California.
+Editors from different regions can translate existing content into their own language, modify its structural make-up based on local requirements, and embed social media content for reference.

-The U.S. version of the site launched in January 2015, followed by the rollout of eight global sites.
-Four more global sites will launch later in 2015.
+The U.S. version of the site launched in January 2015, followed by the rollout of twelve global sites through that year.

 In May 2015, the new visitcalifornia.com won a Webby for “Best Association Website” in the 19th Annual Webby Awards.